beyond-btc/documentation/docs/why-beyond.md

 And how do we make sure each of these "book pages" are unique?
 This is where [ordinals](https://unchained.com/blog/bitcoin-inscriptions-ordinals) come into play.
 Ordinals are like giving every single satoshi, or book page, a serial number.
 Just like how every dollar bill has a unique number, every satoshi gets its own identifier, making it distinguishable from all others no matter who they belong to.
 This numbering system makes it possible to track, trade, and collect any satoshi, especially those with special stickers (inscriptions) attached to them.

-:::tip Why are inscriptions and Ordinals so important?
+:::note Why are inscriptions and Ordinals so important?

 Ordinals allow us to identify and track each satoshi, while inscriptions let us attach meaningful data to them.
 Together, they transform these satoshis from mere fractions of a Bitcoin into unique, programmable digital artifacts.
 This novel use introduces a whole new dimension to the Bitcoin network, leveraging its security and decentralization to support a flourishing ecosystem without altering Bitcoin’s foundational principles.